 Jordan Friend is all shackled and ready to scare people at Warriors Haunted Asylum in Dotyville.
 Dan and Tammy Cartwright started running the haunted house out of this building last year and are excited to continue it again this year and in the future.
 The haunted asylum is open every Friday and Saturday night in October from 7 p.m.-10 p.m.
 A portion of the proceeds every weekend are donated to a local charity.
 If you love haunted houses, stop out and check this one out — it will be worth it.

 photo by Andrea Hansen Abler

-For more information on the School Tax Levy, check out this weeks edition of the Campbellsport News!
+For more photos and information on the Warriors Haunted Asylum, see this weeks edition of the Campbellsport News!